sunfounder/fusion-hat/docs/source/ai_interaction/python_stt_vosk.rst

    * The model file (``vosk-model-small-en-us-0.15``) has been downloaded.
    * The list of supported languages has been printed.
-   * The system is now listening — say something into the Fusion HAT microphone, and the recognized text will appear in the terminal.
+   * The system is now listening — say something into the Fusion HAT+ microphone, and the recognized text will appear in the terminal.

 **Tips:**